NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.952 - fixed bug on Copy ID button in inspector that adds a # to the id on the clipboard 5/25/2022

-0.96 - added showing the selected text of an element, ability to provide alternative text or translation and a drop down for the function
+0.96 - added showing the selected text of an element, ability to provide alternative text or translation and a drop down for the function, added license checking, trial mode

 ## Installation